-The University of British Columbia, through its Irving K. Barber Learning Centre, takes the concept of a Learning Commons one step further by also incorporating outreach activities to communities, both near and far, within British Columbia.
-These activities include digitizing local archives and smaller collections, as well as partnering with faculties on campus, to take academic research guides, such as in the Business faculty, and "translating" them for use by non-academic users such as small businesses.
+The University of British Columbia, through its Irving K. Barber Learning Centre, which you see on the slide, takes the concept of a Learning Commons one step further by also incorporating outreach activities to communities, both near and far, within British Columbia.
+These activities include digitizing local archives and smaller collections, as well as partnering with faculties on campus, to take academic research guides, such as in the Business faculty, and "translating" them for use by non-academic users such as small businesses in smaller and rural communities in the province.